PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Test and iterate without constant tinkering

 Data quality beats complexity every time.
 Fewer, better signals consistently outperform giant, messy lists.
-Treat this section as a checklist to revisit whenever you launch or overhaul a PMax campaign.

 Start With High-Intent, Specific Audiences